khwerhahn/MindMatrix/INSTALL.md

 2. A Supabase account with an active project.
 3. An OpenAI API key for generating embeddings.

+The inspiration for this plugin came from watching Nate Herk's YouTube video [Step by Step: RAG AI Agents Got Even Better](https://youtu.be/wEXrbtqNIqI?t=323).
+This is great to watch to setup your Telegram Chatbot using n8n to connect to the Supabase database.
+I made an "Obsidian" workflow which I can plug into other n8n workflows to get information from my Obsidian vault in different scenarios.
+It has made retrieving knowledge from my vault so much easier and more practical in different use cases.

 ---

 ## Installation Steps